-Please note: images may differ from the in-stock coins.
+Please note: images may differ from the coins currently in stock.

 | Total weight | 6.72 Gram |